unitaryai/detoxify/README.md

 - `identity_hate`

 ### Jigsaw Unintended Bias in Toxicity Classification
 This challenge has 2 types of labels: the main toxicity labels and some additional identity labels that represent the identities mentioned in the comments.
-The identity labels in bold are the only ones used for training as additional classes alongside the toxicity labels.
-Say why
+Only identities with more than 500 examples in the test set (combined public and private) are included in the evaluation calculation.
+These identities are shown in bold.
+These are also the only ones used for training as additional classes alongside the toxicity labels.

 - `toxicity`
 - `severe_toxicity`